braindamageinc/SublimeHttpRequester/README.md

 ##Summary
 Makes HTTP requests using the selected text as URL + headers.
 Usefull for testing REST APIs from Sublime Text 2 editor.

+##Update: Requests are threaded now, with progress report in status bar.

 ##Update: Added support for requests through proxy

 ##Usage